DaveMielke/NBP/b2g/doc/UserInterface/Features/speech.rst

 Echo Deletions
   Speak each character as it's deleted (see `Input Areas`_).
+  The character being deleted is spoken, followed by the word ``deleted``.
   If characters are deleted quickly, e.g. when deleting a block of selected text (see `Text Selection`_), then they may be grouped together and